Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Step 4 - Identify risks and benefits

-Gaining a deeper understanding of your multi-tier supply chain network, the suppliers, contractors and relationships, makes it much easier to identify potential risks and mitigate their impact on your business.
+Gaining a deeper understanding of your multi-tier supply chain, including suppliers, contractors and relationships, makes it easier to identify potential risks and mitigate their impact on your business.

 Supply chain mapping allows businesses to identify where value can also be added (e.g. more sustainably sourced components and/or raw materials).
-Simultaneously, mapping the supply chain enables businesses to identify where value could also be lost (e.g. quality control issues or natural disasters that can cause production or delivery delays).
+Simultaneously, mapping the supply chain helps identify areas where value could be lost such as through quality control issues or disruptions from natural disasters that delay production or delivery.

 Having a platform like Segura will help with uncovering the materials and components for our products, coupled with where they come from, in much greater detail.
 Supply chains have become more dispersed and global, and in turn, so have data capture and reporting.
 Segura will provide us with access to real-time, accurate information.
 Segura’s ability to capture and enable us to monitor our emissions and ESG standards is vitally important to our business and goals